 - A letter or other communication setting forth facts stating the manner in which current military duty requirements materially affect the servicemember’s ability to appear and stating a date when the servicemember will be available to appear, and

 - A letter or other communication from the servicemember’s commanding officer stating that the servicemember’s current military duty prevents appearance and that military leave is not authorized for the servicemember at the time of the waiver.

 How the SCRA Can Hurt You: If you are involved in litigation against an active duty member of the U.S. military, the case can be delayed or suspended due to the servicemember’s inability to litigate right away.
 This can be especially difficult for you if there are matters of child custody and support involved.
 Furthermore, the Servicemembers Civil Relief Act is a relatively young piece of legislation and does not address every single scenario that could arise and complicate the stay.
 For example, a servicemember’s bad faith does not prevent a stay if the requirements are otherwise met.

 If you are involved in litigation with a servicemember, or if you are a servicemember involved in litigation affecting your rights, consult with an attorney experienced with the Servicemembers Civil Relief Act as early in the process as possible.
 The military divorce lawyers at Livesay & Myers, P.C. have extensive experience with the SCRA as it relates to divorce, custody, visitation and support cases in Northern Virginia.
+From our five convenient office locations, we represent clients across Northern Virginia.
 Contact us to schedule a consultation with one of our attorneys today.